-Note: Log files are stored on the NFM-P in /opt/nsp/nfmp/nelogs/Wavence/.
+i Note: Log files are stored on the NFM-P in /opt/nsp/nfmp/nelogs/Wavence/.
 Folders are created for each nodeID from which files were retrieved, containing Audit, UAL, and SNMP folders where the respective log files are stored.

-To retrieve RSL files stored by Wavence devices using the NFM-P 2.11 i Note: Do not perform a file retrieval while a WebCT password reset is in progress.
+2.11 To retrieve RSL files stored by Wavence devices using the NFM-P

-RSL file retrieval is supported on MSS-E/HE/XE, UBT-NIM, and MSS-4/8 nodes release Wavence 23A or later.
+RSL file retrieval is supported on MSS-E/HE/XE, UBT-NIM, and MSS-4/8 nodes release Wavence 23A or later, and UBT-SA nodes release Wavence 25 or later.

 Before you can retrieve RSL files from Wavence device, a File Retrieval Policy must be configured for the device.
 See 2.9 "To assign a file retrieval policy to a Wavence device in the NFM-P" (p.
-75) for information about assigning a policy, and 2.8 "To create or modify a file retrieval policy in the NFM-P" (p.
+76) for information about assigning a policy, and 2.8 "To create or modify a file retrieval policy in the NFM-P" (p.
 75) for information about configuring a policy.